Abdalla4AI/Master-ML_DL_GAI_2025/README.md

 # Chapter 8 Dimensionality reduction

 Dimensionality reduction is a technique used in machine learning to reduce the number of input variables or features in a dataset while retaining essential information.
 This process helps to mitigate issues related to high-dimensional spaces, such as overfitting and increased computational costs, making models more efficient and easier to interpret.

-Common methods of dimensionality reduction include Principal Component Analysis (PCA), t-Distributed Stochastic Neighbor Embedding (t-SNE), and Linear Discriminant Analysis (LDA).
-These techniques are crucial in improving the performance of machine learning models, especially when dealing with large datasets with many features.
+## Common methods of dimensionality reduction include:
+- Principal Component Analysis (PCA).
+- t-Distributed Stochastic Neighbor Embedding (t-SNE)
+- Linear Discriminant Analysis (LDA).

+### These techniques are crucial in improving the performance of machine learning models, especially when dealing with large datasets with many features.

 | Tips & Exercise solutions |
 |:-:|